jkrecek/msgraph-go/README.md

 Usage
 -----
-To install the libary into your project, add msgraph-go inti your `GOPATH`:
+To install the library into your project, add msgraph-go into your `GOPATH`:

 ```sh
 $ go get github.com/jkrecek/msgraph-go